 Singapore is a destination that belies both its small geographical size and it’s location in South-East Asia.
 Singapore is a mass of ethic influences – Chinese, Malay, Indonesian and Indian.
 Once part of the British Empire, and now the British Commonwealth, this small island nation is found at the very tip of the Malay Peninsula.
-English is widely spoken along with other dialect’s.
+English is widely spoken along with other dialects.
 Singapore is often used as a ‘transit’ stop for travelers who often break the arduous journey from Europe to Australia and New Zealand.
-As Singapore is such a compact nation it is one of the easiest destinations to visit “fully” on a short trip.
+SInce Singapore is such a compact nation, it is one of the easiest destinations to visit “fully” on a short trip.
 Within 24 hours you could quite literally see the whole world on the streets.

 Guest post by Keith Evans

 Singapore does not have a Season, as such.
 You will find Singapore weather hot and humid whatever time of year.
 Nonetheless, some months may be marginally cooler than others, but in general, they are all pretty humid – around 30 C in daytime.
 The best time to visit Singapore may be during what is called the ‘Northeast monsoon’ that runs from November to early March when the temperatures cool a little in comparison to the rest of the year.